CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-2.md

 What has been added to the **Run** method:

 - **[Blob("processed/proc_{name}", FileAccess.Write)] Stream outStream** parameter to automatically write the results of the image manipulation to a blob in the container *processed* having the same file name, prefixed with "proc".
 This is called an **Output Binding**.
-For more information, see <https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?tabs=csharp#output>
+You simply write data to these kind of annotated variables and Azure takes care of storing to the configured "data store".
+For more information on that, see <https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?tabs=csharp#output>
 - Code to manipulate the input image in the *using* statement

 Now restart the local Azure Function and when the function is ready to accept calls, again go to the Storage Explorer and drag an **image** (! - please use an image!) to the folder **orginals**.
 A few seconds later, you will see that the Azure Function has been triggered.